Makira

 The island of Makira (previously known as San Cristóbal) is the largest island of Makira-Ulawa Province in Solomon Islands.
-It is third most populous of the Solomon Islands after Malaita and Guadalcanal, with a population of 55,126 as of 2020.
+It is third most populous of the Solomon Islands after Malaita and Guadalcanal, with Makira-Ulawa Province having a population of 51,587 as of 2019.
 The island is located east of Guadalcanal and south of Malaita.
 The largest and capital city is Kirakira.

 History

 The first recorded sighting by Europeans of Makira was by the Spanish expedition of Álvaro de Mendaña in June 1568.
 More precisely the sighting and also landing in San Cristóbal was due to a local voyage that set out from Guadalcanal in a small boat, in the accounts the brigantine Santiago, commanded by Alférez Hernando Enriquez and having Hernán Gallego as pilot.
 They charted it as San Cristóbal.

 Education

 The Stuyvenberg Rural Training Centre is a rural boarding centre of vocational education by the Society of Mary, located on the north coast of eastern Makira.